ADCS - Privilege Escalation as a Service

 Our professional hackers will find out for you before malicious hackers do.

-The Permissions tab corresponds to the familiar layout of permission assignment.
-Ultimately, this is no different from other permissions and the recommendation to use the usual defaults: "As few permissions as possible".
+The Authorizations tab corresponds to the familiar layout of authorization assignment.
+Ultimately, this is no different from other authorizations and the recommendation to use the usual specifications: "As few authorizations as possible".

-In particular, you should question the shares for "Authenticated users", since this gives every user in AD this permission.
+You should particularly question the releases for "Authenticated Users", since this gives every user in the AD this authorization.
 Even read permission should only be granted here if these certificates are relevant for all users, which is rarely the case.

-The "Full access" and "Write" permissions should be assigned at most to administrators or corresponding restricted user groups with concrete requirements, since here the contents of the template can be customized as desired.
+The permissions "Full access" and "Write" should only be assigned to administrators or corresponding restricted user groups with specific requirements, as the content of the template can be adjusted as desired here.

-The criticality of the permissions "Register" or "Register automatically" depends on the template and the degrees of freedom available there.
-For example, not every user should be able to use the above web server template with free entry of server data!
-On the other hand, for other scenarios, e.g. smart card usage, it may be necessary that each user has and may be able to create an appropriate certificate.
+The criticality of the "Register" or "Register automatically" permissions depends on the template and the degrees of freedom available there.
+For example, not every user should be able to use the above web server template with free input of server data!
+For other scenarios, e.g. B. smart card use, however, it may be necessary for each user to have and possibly create a corresponding certificate.

 Configuration Certificate Template: Permissions

 The application guidelines define the intended use of the certificate.
-It is important here to specify the exact purpose of the certificate.
+What is important here is the precise definition, adapted to the objective of the certificate.
 For example, a certificate for use in the web server or for code signing does not require client authentication.

-The issuance of certificates with the "Any Purpose" application policy is particularly critical.
-Experience shows that there are always configurations in which users or even administrators can create these certificates.
-The application should be kept to an absolute minimum here and the authorized account should be protected as best as possible.
+The issuance of certificates with the application guideline "Any Purpose" is particularly critical.
+Experience shows that there are always configurations in which users or administrators can create these certificates.
+The application should be limited to an absolute minimum and the authorized account should be protected as best as possible.

-The Subject Alternative Name or also the check mark for "Information will be provided in the request".
-With the alternative name you can be whoever you want: If the second name is Administrator, that works too.
+The Subject Alternative Name or the check mark "Information will be provided in the request".
+You can be whoever you want with the alternative name: If the middle name is Administrator, that's also possible.

 First you have to get the necessary information, so a classic case for Bloodhound.
-For this you need valid user data from the domain, here our dcUser.
+This requires valid user data from the domain, here our dcUser.

 bloodhound-python -u USER -p PASSWORD -d DOMAIN [-c all] -dc FQDN_DC [-ns ] --zip